ginger51011/prty-shortcut-cards/README.md

 ### Using dark cards without night mode

 It is possible to change the CSS (styling, i.e. [this file](/src/style.css)) of the notes so that the dark cards can be used without night mode.
-To do this, simple edit the card in Anki:
+To do this, simply edit the card in Anki:

 <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>N</kbd>, select `prty-shortcut` and click `Cards`), go to the `Styling` section and swap place of the following lines: